 The food behind the glamour

-Monaco might be well known for its hedonistic lifestyle, but beneath the glitz and glamour lies traditional, hearty and comforting food taken from both France and Italy, from delicate clouds of gnocchi to hearty stews and fresh bread to share with friends and family.
+Tourists will find plenty of things to do in the city, including some amazing day trip opportunities.
+But beneath the glitz and glamour of Monaco lies traditional, hearty and comforting food taken from both France and Italy, from delicate clouds of gnocchi to hearty stews and fresh bread to share with friends and family.
 It’s the food that was around before the Marina became a yacht playground, before the casinos and the Grand Prix - it’s the food that brought people together over the years and will continue to do so long into the future.

 Get Trip101 in your inbox